sparsity-xyz/sparsity-tutorials/tee-client/Tutorial.md

 ## Working Environment

-For this tutorial, you'll be working in the `tee-tee-tls/local/workspace` directory.
+For this tutorial, you'll be working in the `tee-client/workspace` directory.
 This directory contains the necessary utility files and skeleton code that you'll be implementing.

 ## Project Structure

-- `main.py`: This is where you'll implement the `ClientRequest` class
+- `client.py`: This is where you'll implement the `ClientRequest` class.
 - `util/`: Directory containing helper utilities:
-  - `signer.py`: Provides encryption and signing capabilities
+  - `signer.py`: Provides encryption and signing capabilities.
-  - `verifier.py`: Offers verification functionality for attestation and signatures
+  - `verifier.py`: Offers verification functionality for attestation and signatures.
-  - `root.pem`: Root certificate for attestation verification
+  - `root.pem`: Root certificate for attestation verification (ensure this is present in `workspace/util/`).
-- `requirements.txt`: Lists the required dependencies
+- `requirements.txt`: Lists the required dependencies.

 ## What is TEE?